Diogosadias/SEM2_PI/docs/SprintB/US3/US3.md

 * AC1 : When registering a client, all fields except phone number must be fulfilled.
 * AC2 : When registering a client, the receptionist needs to be logged in.
 * AC3 : No client can be created with the same Citizen Card, NHS or TIN number.
-* AC4 : The user story ends sucessfully when a client is registered and associated with a test.
+* AC4 : The user story ends successfully when a client is registered and associated with a test.

 ### 1.4.
 Found out Dependencies